The Mysterious Jaeger-LeCoultre Memovox cal. 601 – the Story of the Rarest and Most Unusual JLC Memovox Watch

 Standard Memovox with alarm disc

-To avoid any misunderstanding, there are watches from other brands that used JLC movements and featured an alarm-setting hand.
-JLC did not widely offer its Memovox movements to other companies.
-One of the first examples of a JLC movement with an alarm hand was the Memo Rider watch by Favre-Leuba (which had an ownership connection with JLC between 1969 and 1978).
-For this model, JLC exclusively modified the JLC 916 movement into a version with an alarm hand, designated as Cal.
-917.
+To avoid any misunderstanding, it’s worth noting that there are watches from other brands that used JLC movements and featured an alarm-setting hand.
+JLC did not widely supply its Memovox movements to other companies.
+One of the earliest examples of a JLC movement with an alarm hand can be found in the Memo Rider watch by Favre-Leuba, a brand that had an ownership connection with JLC between 1969 and 1978.
+For this model, JLC exclusively modified its Caliber 916 into a version with an alarm hand, designated as Caliber 917.

-Later, JLC also sold the 917 movement to other brands, the most well-known being IWC, which used it in their IWC GST Alarm watch.
+Later on, JLC also sold the 917 movement to other brands—the most well-known being IWC, which used it in their GST Alarm watch.

-Additionally, JLC used an alarm hand in its Grand Réveil models, which were powered by the Cal.
-919 and 909 movements.
-However, these were quite different from the Memovox models due to their multiple complications.
+JLC also employed an alarm-setting hand in its Grand Réveil models, which were powered by the Calibers 919 and 909.
+However, these watches were quite different from the Memovox models, as they featured multiple complications.

 Favre-Leuba Memo Rider with cal.
 JLC 917